 We have a checklist here, which summarizes most elements of what a good resume looks like.
 You can also use Score My Resume, which is a state of the art resume review tool.
 If your resume can be properly scanned by Score My Resume, then you can be confident that it will also be read by ATS software that companies use.

 The templates we've brought to you are vetted by recruiters and hiring managers at top companies, and follow all the right resume standards/advice.
 This includes no objective/summary sections, no images, no graphs, no fancy designs/colors, no tables, meet whitespace requirements and use the right margins/font sizes.
-They've been used by candidates to get into companies like Google, McKinsey, and Goldman Sachs, and we know these templates work.
+They've been used by candidates to get into companies like Google, McKinsey, and Goldman Sachs.

 We strongly recommend using one of our standard templates we've provided to you above (unless maybe you are applying for an extremely creative role!).
 The main reason for this is that is that most companies use Applicant Tracking Systems (ATS), which are effectively resume screening software to process your resume.
 Most multi-column fancy/colourful templates are not properly parsed by these ATS systems, which hurts your chances significantly of getting an interview.
 This is why all the templates we've provided to you are rigorously passed through ATS systems to ensure they are read correctly.